Scroll Top

 Permanent Secretary’s Message

-The information presented is as a result of consultations with the Ministry’s management team, staff and partners.
-As such, it can serve as a working guide for the operations and as a critical instrument tool for the assessment of the Ministry’s performance in 2023.
+The information presented results from consultations with the Ministry’s Management Team, staff, and partners.
+As such, it can serve as a working guide for the operations and as a critical instrument tool for the assessment of the Ministry’s performance in 2024.

 Azilla Clarke (Ms.)